glycodynamics/Tutorial-PyMOL/README.md

 |label "Hello World"|		|Atoms with label "Hello World" (new in PyMOL 1.9)|

 ## 2.6 Colors
-Download 1qoh using following commands and then try different coloring options as described below:
+Download 1qoh using the following commands and then try different coloring options as described below:
 ```
 fetch 1qoh, type=pdb1
 bg_color white